 Industrial Playground was founded by Ajay Shah in 2008 as a way to design and create furniture that expresses his personal style.
 What started out as a personal exploration resulted in a collection of furniture characterised by graphic forms, material construct, and bold colours.
+Each piece expresses his natural desire to break away from monotony and expected outcomes.

 Industrial Playground is a furniture design practice based in Mumbai.
 Its work finds application in homes, leisure, retail, hospitality, institutions, and work spaces.